jobpal/nex-cv/README.md

 **Functional testing.** Although the `nex-cv` is based on CV, and in the case where both `other_min_prop` nor `min_category_size` are `0`, the evaluation result (with `n_retries=5`) should be almost the same as the result of 5-fold cross-validation.

-You can also use sequential evaluation using:
+You can also use sequential evaluation by defining:

 ```python
 seq_eval = SequentialEvaluator(